quantnetwork/overledger-sdk-javascript-v2/README.md

 yarn add @quantnetwork/overledger-bundle
 ```

-Alternatively, the suite of packages allows developers to chose which DLTs they would like to utilise by installing the core package and the individual DLT packages.
+Alternatively, the suite of node packages allows developers to chose which DLTs they would like to utilise by installing the core overledger package and the individual DLT packages.
 For example, if you only want to use the Ethereum blockchain, you will need only the overledger-core and overledger-ethereum packages, which you can install via:

 ```
 npm install @quantnetwork/overledger-core